 So he always encouraged us to avoid saying the word “can’t,” because if you say “I can’t do that,” your brain starts to learn those limiting beliefs.

-We do morning affirmations everyday on the way to school, and one of things we repeat is “I will not say can’t!”
+We do morning affirmations most days, and one of things we repeat is “I will not say can’t!”

 7. Create a family culture